Adaptive Optimization for Prediction with Missing Data: Numerical Experiments

 \subsection{Experiments on synthetic data}

-We first present our numerical results on synthetic data.
 As described in Section~\ref{ssec:numerical-setup}, we generate instances with 2 different models for the relationship between $Y$ and $\bm{X}$ (linear or neural network) and 2 missingness mechanisms (missing completely at random and censoring).
 We also vary the sample size and the proportion of missing entries.

 We first compare the performance of our heuristic for joint impute-then-regress presented in Section~\ref{ssec:extension.heuristic}, with that of mean impute-then-regress and of random forest (RF) trained directly on missing data models using the ``Missing Incorporated in Attribute'' (MIA) method of \citet{twala2008good}; see \citet[][remark 5]{Josse2019a} for its implementation.
 For the first two methods, the downstream predictive model is chosen via 5-fold cross-validation among linear, tree, random forest, and XGBoost (`best').